 Your buying guide for the best Windows phones in 2017

 Windows Phones now run Windows 10, rather than Windows Phone 10, though you can still pick up older models running Windows Phone 8.1.
-Some - but not all - of these models will be upgradeable, so make sure you choose carefully if you don't want to be stuck on an older version of Windows.
-See also: Best smartphones of 2017.
+Some - but not all - of these models will be upgradable, so make sure you choose carefully if you don't want to be stuck on an older version of Windows.

 Windows Phone has lots of decent features including the personal assistant Cortana.
 The vast majority of handsets are now branded as Microsoft Lumia, as Nokia is no longer owned by Microsoft.

-The software giant is really the only Windows Phone device maker and makes up our entire list but even then its future is somewhat up in the air.
-Also see: Best sounding phone 2017.
+The software giant is really the only Windows Phone device maker but HP's Elite x3 is arguably the best choice right now.
+Also see: Best sounding phones of 2017.

 Windows 10 adds features such as Continuum meaning you can use the phone on a larger display with a PC-like experience including the ability to control it with a mouse an keyboard.
 Key to this are Universal Apps which are app which work the same across any Windows device - PC, laptop, tablet or phone.

-There are some good phones available and they are typically cheaper than Android rivals, although the budget phone market has changed a lot even in the last year.
-See also: Best budget smartphones 2017.
+There are some good phones available and they are typically cheaper than Android rivals, so you'll find them in our list of the best budget smartphones for 2017.

-Performance of Windows Phones are generally good and you'll typically get a good screen and reasonable cameras too.
-However, the OS is still behind rivals on apps so make sure you can get everything you need - especially for third party hardware like multi-room speakers and the like - before taking the plunge.
-See also: Windows 10 for phones release date, features and upgrades.
+Performance with Windows Phones is generally good and you'll typically get a good screen and reasonable cameras too.
+However, the OS is still behind rivals on the selection of apps so make sure you can get everything you need - especially for third-party hardware like multi-room speakers and smart home kit - before taking the plunge.
+You'll find more information in our article covering Windows 10 for phones release date, features and upgrades.